Skip to content

 Divisibility by 17

-The five times of the last digit, when subtracted by the rest of the number, the difference obtained should be divisible by 17.
+Five times the last digit, when subtracted from the rest of the number, should be divisible by 17.

 Divisibility by 19